Discovery Research Expert Driving Team

 Associate Professor Mary-Louise Rogers

 Associate Professor Mary-Louise Rogers has led the Motor Neurone Disease and Neurotrophic Research Laboratory at Flinders University since 2011.
 Driven by the need to find a cure for MND, Associate Professor Mary-Louise Rogers' research is focused on improving ways to determine if potential MND treatments are working in clinical trials and working out how MND starts.
 Success in funding from USA and Australian granting bodies has enabled the research program to continue and is well recognised as an MND researcher that is making a difference to facilitating the development of an effective MND treatment.
 Assoc.
-Prof Mary-Louise Rogerserved as chair of the Discovery Research Driving team from 2021 to Mid July 2023, leads the South Australian MND Collective node, and is a director on the MND SA Board.
+Prof Mary-Louise Rogers served as chair of the Discovery Research Driving team from 2021 to Mid July 2023, leads the South Australian MND Collective node, and is a director on the MND SA Board.

 Dr Bec Sheean